Want the perfect workout program?

 Above we went over the best exercises you need to perform to grow the back you want.
 Now, we just need to schedule them into a workout plan.
 When writing a program for strength and muscle hypertrophy, there are a few variables we want to consider.

-Training frequency refers to how many times a week you're going to train a specific muscle group; in our case, it's the back and biceps.
+Training frequency refers to how many times a week you're going to train a specific muscle group.
+In our case, it's the back and biceps.
 The optimal training frequency that maximizes the amount of quality volume seems to be twice a week.
 Training your back and biceps two times a week will allow you to train with high intensity but also mitigate fatigue.
+That said, once a week will work too.
+This will depend on your workout split.

 Often, people make the topic of rep schemes way too complicated.
 Should I lift heavy for strength or should I lift light for muscle growth?
 How about just doing both?